randruc/Lazuli/doc/kernel/about_documentation.rst

 Code comments
 ^^^^^^^^^^^^^

-All C code of the project is documentated using Doxygen code comments.
+All C code of the project is documented using Doxygen code comments.
 The absence of Doxygen code comments will cause an error during build.

 Building Doxygen documentation